Seddon, New Zealand: Transport

 Trains use the upper level of the bridge.
 Road transport used the lower level until a new bridge was opened in November 2007.

 Education

 Seddon School is the sole school in the town.
-It is a coeducational full primary (year 1–8) school with a roll of as of The nearest state secondary schools are Marlborough Boys' College and Marlborough Girls' College in Blenheim.
+It is a coeducational full primary (year 1–8) school with a roll of as of It opened in 1883.
+Seaview, Marama, Blind River, Grassmere and Tetley Brook schools in the lower Awatere Valley amalgamated to Seddon School in 1938.

+The nearest state secondary schools are Marlborough Boys' College and Marlborough Girls' College in Blenheim.